Second Show: Plot

 Back in the present, as Lalu finishes his narration, he says that he was released that day and was returning home.
 At that time, he sees a suspicious car parked nearby.
 Realising it is a trap, Lalu becomes alert, but the man to whom Lalu had just narrated his story shoots him.
-Before leaving, the man reveals that he was actually sent by Vishnubuddhan's son to kill Lalu.
+Before leaving, the man reveals that he was actually sent by Vishnu Bhudhan's son to kill Lalu.
 The final scene shows Lalu lying badly wounded, but his hand moves slightly, revealing that his chapter is not yet over.